List of Subjects

 Intermediate Level

 Intermediate Level Accounting introduces fundamental principles essential for maintaining financial organisation and ensuring business success.
-Participants will acquire skills in recording transactions, preparing financial statements, and utilising basic management accounting tools.
+Students will acquire skills in recording transactions, preparing financial statements, and utilising basic management accounting tools.
 This course provides a solid foundation for advanced study or practical application in finance.

 Classical Studies presents an engaging examination of the civilisations of Ancient Greece and Rome, encompassing their history, language, mythology, literature, art and architecture.
 It analyses the influence of these cultures on subsequent societies, thereby emphasising how the modern world is heavily indebted to ancient Greece and Rome.
 Furthermore, it provides prospective university students with essential knowledge and skills that are invaluable for their future academic pursuits, particularly in fields such as anthropology, archaeology, arts, classics, history, languages, media, philosophy, public policy, theology, education, law, and even medicine.